elgin0505/UniGate-The-Student-Caregiver-Nexus-Project-2030-MyAI-Future-Hackathon/README.md

 """),
                 types.Part.from_text(text="""This is a visionary architectural challenge.
-To build **Antigravity**, we aren't just building an app; we are building a **Cognitive Bridge** between the high-pressure environment of a technical university (UTeM) and the emotional weight of remote caregiving in Perak.
+To build **UniGate**, we aren't just building an app; we are building a **Cognitive Bridge** between the high-pressure environment of a technical university (UTeM) and the emotional weight of remote caregiving in Perak.

 As the Senior Product Architect, I am proposing the following **Google-First Technical Blueprint**.